zaffka/aggregator/README.md

 ## Message queue

 Basic FIFO buffer with single input and multiple output.
-Queue output should be implemented as pub / sub broker.
+Queue should be implemented as pub / sub broker.
 Once all generators are stopped, queue must be notified about that event in order to notify all output listeners.

 ## Aggregator